FriendsOfSymfony/FOSRestBundle/Resources/doc/2-the-view-layer.md

 respectively supported by the serializer and by the template layer.
-In other words any format listed in ``templating_formats`` will require a template for rendering using the ``templating`` service, while any format listed in ``formats`` will use JMSSerializerBundle for rendering.
+In other words any format listed in ``templating_formats`` will require a template for rendering using the ``templating`` service, while any format listed in ``formats`` will use the serializer for rendering.
 For both settings a value of ``false`` means that the given format is disabled.

 When using ``RouteRedirectView::create()`` the default behavior of forcing a